In re JPMorgan Chase & Co. Securities Litigation

 all persons and entities who purchased or otherwise acquired the common stock of JPMorgan Chase & Co. (“JPMorgan”) during the period from April 13, 2012 through May 21, 2012, inclusive (the “Class Period”), except for certain persons and entities who are excluded from the Class by definition (see paragraph 22 of the Notice).

 Please read the Notice to fully understand your rights and options.
-Copies of the Notice and Claim Form can be found on the Case Documents page.
+Copies of the Notice and Claim Form (no longer available) can be found on the Case Documents page.
 You may also visit the Settlement website, www.JPMorganSecuritiesLitigation.com, for more information about the Settlement.

 Payments to eligible claimants will be made only after any appeals are resolved and after the completion of all claims processing.
 Please be patient, as this process will take some time to complete.